chrisisler/chips/README.md

 5. Run the "check" script which will verify the comments, run the linter and tests, and then generate API docs if none of the previous steps fail.

 ## Roadmap
-- [ ] *WIP* Idea: Write a script to generate API docs from comments in each individual file?
 - [ ] Add assertion to `zipObjBy` that ensures value _and_ key is passed to `fn`.
 - [ ] Add tests for functions that verify that `fn` recieves `index` as an argument (see above).
 - [ ] Add tests for all functions in `src/util/` directory then remove `test/README.md`

-## API / Documentation
-There are examples for every function [available here](https://github.com/chrisisler/chips/blob/master/API.md).
+- [ ] Update version to 0.0.3 and update npm package.

 ### Thank you Ramda
 Reading Ramda source has taught me many tricks, so thanks to every contributor there.